 UnitedHealthcare is working to help people access health care to the fullest extent possible as we come together to address the national public health emergency.
 We’re adopting measures that will reduce administrative burden for physicians and facilities and help members more easily access the care they need under their benefit plan.

 As needed, we’re also adjusting programs and services to protect members and help limit the spread of the COVID-19 virus in communities.
 We may also temporarily suspend or relax additional policies as needed in regions where inpatient capacity is most compromised and at risk.

 Systems are being updated to reflect these changes.
 Please check back often for the latest information.

-The benefits described on this website describe federal requirements and UnitedHealthcare national policy.
-Additional benefits may be available in some states and under some plans.
+The benefits and processes described on this website apply pursuant to federal requirements and UnitedHealthcare national policy during the national emergency.
+Additional benefits or limitations may apply in some states and under some plans during this time.

 We will adjudicate benefits in accordance with the member’s health plan.